LibraryOfCongress/api.congress.gov/Documentation/CommitteeMeetingEndpoint.md

                     - A referrer URL to the committee or subcommittee item in the API.
 Documentation for the committee API is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeEndpoint.md).
                 - `<name>` (e.g., House Natural Resources Subcommittee on Indian and Insular Affairs)
                     - The name of the committee or subcommittee.
+- `<continuations>`
+   - Container for an continuation data for an individual meeting.
+An `<continuations>` container element is repeatable and may include the following children:
+      - `<meeting_dt>`
+        - Date ant time of the meeting continuation (e.g., 2023-03-24 13T00:00:00Z).
 - `<location>`
     - Container for the location of the meeting.
 A `<location>` element may include the following children:
         - `<room>` (e.g., 1324)